corpsee/nameless-utilities/README.md

 License
 -------

-The Nameless utilities package is open source software licensed under the GPL-3.0 license.
+The Nameless utilities is open source software licensed under the GPL-3.0 license.